 United States Army Medical Research and Development Command

 Congressionally Directed Medical Research Programs

-For more information about the CDMRP, please visit: https://cdmrp.army.mil.
+For more information about the CDMRP, our research programs, previous awardees, as well as research highlights please visit the website at https://cdmrp.army.mil.

 Point of Contact: